3 Easy As Pie Recipes For DIY Natural Baby Powder

 - Fill a powder container and store the remaining powder in a glass jar.

 There you go!
-Told you they were easy :) About the Author
+I told you they were easy :)

 Article Contributed by Danielle Winters